tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 # Record Layer Extensions

-This extension is applicable for use with DTLS and {{dtls-record12}}
+This extension is applicable for use with DTLS 1.2 and below. {{dtls-record12}}
-illustrates the record format.
+illustrates the record format.   {{I-D.ietf-tls-dtls13}} specifies how to carry the CID in a DTLS 1.3 record.

 ~~~~
    struct {